Inspiring Seniors Towards Exercise Promotion to Protect Cognition

 • Healthy enough to exercise at moderate intensity with or without medical clearance by a primary care physician.

-• Living in the community for the duration of the study (6 months).
+• Living in the community for the duration of the study.

 • Having a reliable means of transportation.

-• Having a safe place (at least 6 feet by 6 feet of open space) at home for unsupervised exercise training.
+• Having a safe place at home or a residential area (at least 6 feet by 6 feet of open space) for unsupervised exercise training.

-• Physically low-active by doing \< 60 min/week of moderate-intensity aerobic exercise and no strength training for the last 3 months.
+• Being low-active (\< 60 min/week of moderate-intensity aerobic exercise and no strength training for the last 3 months).